-All 6th-12th graders are welcome to come join in singing, fun, and fellowship!
-Weekly rehearsals take place in the Choir Room on Sundays from 4:00 pm-5:00 pm.
-This ensemble participates regularly in 8:30 am Sunday morning worship, church-sponsored mission events, and attends a summer choir tour annually.
-Contact Nathan Frank for more information.
-Click Here for Youth Choir Schedule
+All 6th-12th graders are welcome to join in singing, fun and fellowship!
+Weekly rehearsals take place on Sundays from 4:00pm - 5:00pm.
+This ensemble participates regularly in Sunday morning worship, church-sponsored mission events and attends summer choir tour annually.
+Contact Meg Gurtcheff for more information.

 The Chancel Choir is open to all who enjoy singing and sharing music and wish to enter a commitment to create music with others to share the glory of God.
 A wide variety of musical abilities are welcome in the Chancel Choir.
 This choir primarily leads worship at the 11:00 am worship service on Sunday mornings.
-We rehearse on Wednesday evenings 7:30pm-9:00pm in the Sanctuary.
+We rehearse on Wednesday evenings 7:30pm-9:00pm.
 The Chancel Choir also performs a variety of concerts throughout the year.
 You can join by attending one of our regularly scheduled rehearsals.
-Contact Nathan Frank for more information.
-For rehearsal tracks, click HERE.
+Contact Nathan Frank OR Meg Gurtcheff for more information.

 J.O.Y.
 SINGERS: SENIOR ADULT CHOIR

 The Joy Singers is a ministry of the Johns Creek United Methodist Church.
 It provides an opportunity for anyone 55+ to be involved in the joy of singing.
 We share the joy we have as a group, showing the love of God as we interact with our audiences.
 “Lifting voices in song remains a chief way that we praise God.
 Singing praises together unites minds and hearts, breath and voices – indeed the whole being – in praise.”
 (Hakyoung Cho Kim)